-What is Backcountry Emergencies (BCE)?
+What is the Backcountry Emergencies Certification(BEC)?

 Backcountry Emergencies is a unique, 12 hour wilderness first aid fundamentals course designed especially for high school PE and outdoor education programs.
 Coast Wilderness has been been partnering with public and private schools to deliver Wilderness First Aid training for many years, and those experiences - and the incredible feedback we've received along the way - now allow us to offer our renowned high quality, experiential training in a format that can be adapted to the schedule and needs of secondary school programs.

 What Does Backcountry Emergencies Offer Your Outdoor Education Program?

 Capable Instructors: All Coast Wilderness BEC instructors are not only wilderness medical professionals - they also have plenty of experience working with high school students, and are prepared with a toolkit of activities and incentives to keep your students engaged during our training sessions.
 We also offer an instructor-to-student ratio of not more than 10-to-1 - much better than most other providers - to facilitates both learning and group management.

 Flexible "Modular" Scheduling: Most wilderness first aid courses are designed to flow over intensive, multi-day training sessions, and don't adapt well to irregularly scheduled blocks.
 However, we realize that it can be difficult to set aside for an outdoor educator to set aside two or three consecutive days for their students training, so we designed the Backcountry Emergencies program to be delivered in a series of scaffolded 3 or 4 hour modules, each with its own distinct learning narrative, flow, and goals.
 This allows the BEC to accommodate students' other activities, and school events.